Stoke Park Hospital

-Stoke Park Hospital, was a large hospital for the mental handicapped, closed circa 1997, situated on the north-east edge of Bristol, England, just within South Gloucestershire.
+Stoke Park Hospital, was a large hospital for the mentally handicapped, closed circa 1997, situated on the north-east edge of Bristol, England, just within South Gloucestershire.
 Most patients were long-term residents, both adults and children of all ages.
 A school was on-site.
 Prior to 1950, it was known as the Stoke Park Colony, which was founded in 1909.

 The Burden Neurological Institute, opened in 1939, was co-located at the hospital, and outlasted the hospital on the site to 2000.
 The associated Burden Neurological Hospital was formed in 1969.
 The Institute later operated at Frenchay Hospital as a charity, and later as a research grant giving trust.

 History

 In 1902 the Rev. Harold Nelson Burden, chaplain at Horfield Prison, and Katharine his wife founded the National Institutions for Persons Requiring Care and Control to care for mentally disabled children and adults.
-Following the passing of the Children Act 1908, which allowed "feeble-minded children" to be placed into industrial schools, they rented the Stoke Park estate in 1908, opening the Stoke Park Colony for Mentally Defective Children on 14 April 1909.
+Following the passing of the Children Act 1908 (8 Edw.
+7. c.
+67), which allowed "feeble-minded children" to be placed into industrial schools, they rented the Stoke Park estate in 1908, opening the Stoke Park Colony for Mentally Defective Children on 14 April 1909.
 The colony was the first institution certified as a home for mentally disabled patients under the Mental Deficiency Act 1913, the Rev. Burden having been a member of the Royal Commission for inquiry into care of the feeble-minded that lead to the Act.
 The colony was regarded as a leading institution of its type.

 The Colony expanded by buying surrounding land and building new accommodation blocks.
 In 1917, it was granted an expanded licence for 1,528 "inmates", making it Britain's largest licensed institution.

 In 1929 Professor Richard James Arthur Berry took over the medical directorship of the hospital.

 The National Health Service took over the colony in 1948, which along with the smaller Purdown, Leigh Court and Hanham Hall hospitals, was run by the Stoke Park Hospital Management Committee with 1,930 beds for patients.
 Little development took place, with other types of hospital being prioritised, and gradually the hospital became overcrowded and understaffed.